PokemonAutomation/SwSh-Arduino/Documentation/Programs/GodEggDuplication.md

 *Keep in mind that the God Egg is considered a form of hacking since there is no known way to obtain it without someone having a hacked Switch.*

-***This program is currently developer-only because mass cloning of Pokémon is not something that we condone.***
+***This program is currently not available to the public since we do not condone mass cloning of Pokémon.
+It is only available to developers for research purposes.***

 ## Instructions:
 - Casual mode is off.